Access4all/adg/pages/examples/tables/handling/README.md

 - `T`: jump to next table

-Screen readers will then announce the number of rows and columns, together with the table's `<caption>` (if available):
+When reaching a table, screen readers will announce the number of rows and columns, together with the table's `<caption>` (if available):

 > My hobbies.
 Table with 4 rows and 3 columns.